How to prevent DNS leaks when using a VPN

 However, there’s an additional risk that comes along when using a VPN.
 It’s called a DNS leak.
 Let’s talk about what DNS leaks are and how you can prevent them and guarantee your privacy online when using a VPN.

 First things first: What’s DNS?
-Furthermore, what’s a DNS leak?
+What’s a DNS leak?

 DNS stands for Domain Name System.
 It’s kind of like the address book of the Internet - the ones that humans use.
 Every ‘place’ and site on the Internet has a domain name, which we use to find and access them.
 The DNS system translates domains into IP addresses.
 Browsers and machines are more comfortable with such IP addresses.
 The DNS makes it so that ordinary Internet users don’t have to memorize long IP addresses, making the Internet much more user-friendly.
 A DNS leak is something that happens to VPN users.
 The purpose of a VPN is to create a secure ‘tunnel’ through which a user’s data and activity pass, instead of being exposed to anybody looking.